AZHenley/knox/README.md

 ```

 ## Comparison to Go:
+ - Classes instead of structs
+ - Classes are pass-by-reference
+ - Ada-style type constraints
  - No type inference
  - No short form of variable declarations
  - No variable declaration blocks